ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en.gb.md

 The diagram below shows the network topology from top to bottom:

 - The two physical interfaces that allow redundancy of internet access in case of failure (Both interfaces use public IP addresses that are not usable for client configuration).
-- The North-South gateway that acts as the link between the Internet network and the internal networks of your cluster.
+- The North-South gateway that provides the link between the physical network (Internet and VLAN on vRack) and the internal networks (Overlays) of your cluster.
 - The connection between the **ovh-t0-gw** and **ovh-t1-gw** gateways is via IP addresses reserved for this purpose.
-- The East-West gateway to ensure communication between the cluster’s internal networks.
+- The East-West gateway to ensure communication between the cluster’s internal networks (overlay).

-In the bottom right you have **ovh-segment-nsxpublic**, it is a network segment connected to the OVHcloud public network on VLAN 2197 it contains the network of public addresses usable for customer configurations.
-Click the `Rectangle`{.action} below to display this network.
+- **ovh-segment-nsxpublic** which is a network segment connected to the OVHcloud public network on a VLAN, it contains the network of public addresses usable for customer configurations.
+Click the `Rectangle`{.action} below to view this network.

 ![02 Display network topology 03](images/02-display-network-topology03.png){.thumbnail}

-In the right pane you have the subnet used by NSX-T on the public network.
+On the right pane you have the gateway of the subnet used by NSX-T on the public network.
+By default, this gateway is the virtual IP address and its subnet mask.

 ![02 Display network topology 04](images/02-display-network-topology04.png){.thumbnail}

 ### Display of virtual IP address **HA VIP**

-When NSX-T is deployed in ALPHA version, a virtual IP address is assigned and it also serves for the SNAT of future segments on the cluster’s internal network.
-We will see how to retrieve this information.
+Lors du déploiement de NSX-T une adresse IP virtuelle est affectée elle sert aussi pour le SNAT des futurs segments sur le réseau interne du cluster.
+Nous allons voir comment récupérer cette information.

 Stay on the `Networking`{.action} tab and click on `Tier-0 Gateways`{.action} on the left. in the **Connectivity** category.